 - A fertilizer of your choice, like Stark® Tre-Pep® Fertilizer, or a soil amendment like compost, well-aged manure, etc.

 - Mix fertilizer with water as recommended, if water-soluble.

-- If it is in pellet form, scoop the recommended amount — may depend on trunk diameter — see product label for specifics.
+- If fertilizer is in pellet form (not water soluble), then scoop out the recommended amount.
+See product label for specifics.

-- Pour combined mixture over the root zone of new trees, or sprinkle pellet form fertilizer around the drip line of the tree.
+- Apply combined mixture over the root zone of new trees, or sprinkle pellet form fertilizer around the drip line of the tree.

 - The drip line is the circular area on the ground beneath the tips of the branches, where water would “drip” during rain.